Biographies of Writers

 George Bernard Shaw (1856 – 1950) Irish playwright and wit.
 Famous works include: Pygmalion (1912), Man and Superman (1903) and Back to Methuselah (1921)

-Samuel Johnson (1709– 13 December 1784) British author best known for his compilation of the English dictionary.
+Samuel Johnson (1709– 1784) British author best known for his compilation of the English dictionary.
+Although not the first attempt at a dictionary, it was widely considered to be the most comprehensive - setting the standard for later dictionaries.

-Vera Brittain 1893 – 29 March 1970 British writer best known for her Testament of Youth - sharing experiences of First World War
+Vera Brittain (1893 – 1970) British writer best known for her autobiography - Testament of Youth - sharing her traumatic experiences of the First World War

 William Caxton (1420-1492) Printer.
 Published first English translations of classics, such as Canterbury Tales and Tales of King Arthur